54

 The short film “Zimbrul”, shot by award-winning French filmmaker Emmanuel Rondeau in 2019, is an intimate snapshot of people’s feelings about the return of European bison in the Southern Carpathians.
 Portraying the acceptance of bison by people in the area, and their changing perceptions of wild nature, the film demonstrates why the positive involvement of local communities is so critical to the success of rewilding efforts.

-“For me, the best moments during shooting were meeting people in the rewilding area and feeling their strong connection with the environment,” says Rondeau.
+“For me, the best moments during shooting were meeting people in the rewilding landscape and feeling their strong connection with the environment,” says Rondeau.
 “Some people will always be passionate about nature.
 But I think the most interesting thing is that the return of the bison triggered something in people who’d never cared about nature before.
 In many communities, the comeback of bison has placed nature back in the centre of the discussion.”

 “In many communities, the comeback of bison has placed nature back in the centre of the discussion.”